hackersblock/Akintola-python-development-/README.md

 - Keep your requirements.txt updated
 - Activate your virtual environment before installing packages
 - Use appropriate .gitignore patterns for your project
-# Akintola-python-development-
-folahack starts
-get to understand python from this examples i did and few changes to come

 # Streamlit Installation and Usage Guide